jenniferyik/CIND820_Capstone-Project/01_F&B_Menu_Engineering_and_Performance_Dashboard/README.md

 ---

+## Key Achievements
+- Designed KPI framework for revenue, margin, and PPV analysis
+- Applied menu engineering methodology to drive actionable insights
+- Built interactive dashboards used for strategic decision-making

+---

 ## Business Value
 This project demonstrates the ability to:
 - Translate complex datasets into **clear business insights**
 - Apply analytical frameworks to real operational decisions
 - Design dashboards that are **executive-ready and decision-oriented**
 - Communicate insights effectively to non-technical stakeholders

 ---